wp-plugins/powerpress/readme.txt

 PowerPress 4.0 includes all of the latest [Apple iTunes podcasting specifications](http://www.powerpresspodcast.com/2012/05/10/itunes-podcasting-specifications-changed-may-2012-what-that-means-for-podcasting/).
 Don't be left behind, upgrade to PowerPress 4.0 today!

 = Currently Using PodPress? =
 Switching to PowerPress is seamless, just enable PowerPress then disable PodPress and you're done!
 Switching plugins is that easy!
+Visit **[Migrating from PodPress to PowerPress](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-podpress-to-powerpress/)** for details.

 =  PowerPress Key Features  =
 - HTML5 video support: Add both mp4 and webm media to each episode for maximum platform compatibility